-LPG or Liquified Petroleum Gases are a subset of the category of production often refered to as NGLs.
-The five components of NGLs are ethane, propane, normal butane, isobutane and natural gasoline.
+LPG or Liquified Petroleum Gases are a subset of the category of production often referred to as NGLs.
+The five components of NGLs are ethane, propane, normal butane, isobutane, and natural gasoline.
 When discussing LPG exports, however, we are generally focused on capacity used for exporting propane and butane.
 (For more background on LPG see our previous post here.)

 While crude pricing and natural gas pricing have had a difficult patch lately, NGL pricing in 2019 was bad enough to completely erode the benefit of producing liquids in many plays and for many players (see our public commentary coverage here and here.)

 While ethane demand is expected to increase with new domestic crackers coming online, domestic demand for propane (C3) and butane (C4) is relatively flat.
 With growing C3 and C4 production coming mostly from associated gas produced in oil-focused basins, the need to grow exports has been clear for some time.
 The chart below shows LPG domestic demand from the EIA compared to BTU Analytics’ production of propane and butane.
 The chart demonstrates the need to grow exports at the pace of future production growth as domestic demand has been relatively flat for years.